snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/sharepoint-server-connector.md

 **Mandatory settings** - Default setup screen that you see when you enter the setup flow.
 You must provide inputs for these fields to create the connection.
 The inputs (connection name, data source settings, etc.) vary based on your organization's context and use case.

 **Custom Setup (optional settings)** - Custom setup has advanced configuration steps for super users.
-The steps are optional and for your convenience, the settings in the setup process are preconfigured with default values based on the most common selections made by admins.
+The steps are optional and for your convenience, the settings in the setup process are pre-configured with default values based on the most common selections made by admins.
 You can choose to accept the default values or modify them to suit your organization's needs.

 ## Get started